Updated VA Funding Fees

 - The amount of down payment (if any).

-One thing to keep in mind is that the VA funding fee can always be financed into the loan amount (versus paid out-of-pocket) as long as the loan amount does not exceed $625,500 (in Hawaii).
+One thing to keep in mind is that the VA funding fee can always be financed into the loan amount (versus paid out-of-pocket).

 Reduced or Waived VA Funding Fee